MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-oauth-provider.md

 ## Add authentication to external browsers

 > [!NOTE]
-> * Currently, you can add authentication to external browsers for tabs only.
+> * Currently, you can add authentication to external browsers for tabs in mobile only.
 > * Use the beta version of JS SDK to leverage the functionality.
 Beta versions are available through [NPM](https://www.npmjs.com/package/@microsoft/teams-js/v/1.12.0-beta.2).

 The following image provides the flow to add authentication to external browsers: